talmuth/HAHeaterMeter/README.md

 <br/>

 ## :heavy_check_mark: ToDo:
+- [ ] Figure out how to stop the integration from spamming the logs when the HeaterMeter is offline.
 - [ ] Implement scan_interval.
 - [X] Make TEMP_FAHRENHEIT / TEMP_CELSIUS a user configurable option. ~~or read it from the HeaterMeter config.~~
 - [ ] Home Assistant Discovery